UST-MICO/grapheditor/docs/grapheditor.rst

 This can be changed by the ``text-anchor`` css attribute.

 The Text-Component will always try not to clip into nodes.
-This is achieved by checking whether the text is nearer to the start or end of the edge and then checking for overlaps with that endpoint.
+This is achieved by checking whether the text is nearer to the start or end of the edge and then checking for overlaps with the node at that endpoint.
 If the text overlaps it gets pushed in the direction towards the center of the edge.
 The :js:attr:`padding <TextComponent.padding>` is used as a buffer zone around the text.